Dimitry Elias Léger

 Dimitry Elias Léger (born September 27, 1971) is a Haitian-American novelist, journalist, and humanitarian.
-Léger is best known for the acclaimed novel God Loves Haiti (2015), which the New York Times praised as "a powerful portrait of a nation in peril and the citizens who inhabit it."
+Léger is best known for the acclaimed novel God Loves Haiti (2015), which the New York Times praised as "a powerful portrait of a nation in peril and the citizens who inhabit it".
+His second novel Death of the Soccer God will be published in May 2026.
 His writing has appeared in many magazines and newspapers.
 Since 2010, he has worked as a communications advisor at the United Nations around the world, including in Haiti, Switzerland, and Mali.

 Biography

 Dimitry Elias Léger was born in Port-au-Prince, Haiti, on Sept.
 27, 1971.
 His childhood life alternated between New York City and Port-au-Prince until the age of 14, when he permanently moved to Brooklyn.
 He became a journalist in 1993 and worked as deputy editor of The Source magazine and a staff writer at Fortune magazine, The Miami Herald and MTV News.
 His writing has also appeared in The New York Times op-ed page, The Washington Post "Book World", The New York Observer and the now defunct The Face magazine in the UK.
 He became an advisor to the United Nations following the 2010 Haiti earthquake.